Injured in Las Vegas as a Tourist? Your Legal Rights Are the Same as Any Resident

 When Someone Does You Wrong, You Deserve What’s Right

-At Sam & Ash Injury Law, we have successfully stood up to some of the largest casinos, resorts, and insurance companies in Las Vegas.
-We have helped thousands of clients — residents and visitors alike — recover the compensation they deserve.
+At Sam & Ash Injury Law, we have stood up to some of the largest casinos, resorts, and insurance companies in Las Vegas and won.
+We have helped thousands of clients, residents and visitors alike, recover the compensation they deserve.

 If you or someone you love was injured while visiting Las Vegas, do not navigate this alone.
-The properties and parties responsible for your injury have experienced legal teams working on their behalf from the moment an incident occurs.
+The properties and parties responsible for your injury have experienced legal teams working for them from the moment an incident occurs.
 You deserve the same.

 Licensed in Nevada and California.
 Se Habla Español.